 Northwave does a whole range of winter boots and shoes – from the super warm Himalaya to the insulated Raptor TH Thermal race shoe – but we reckon the Raptor family are the best all-rounders.

 The brand certainly isn't messing about with compromised power delivery, basing these boots on a triple-density carbon-reinforced sole with a stiffness rating of 12.
 While there’s no flex for walking, the sole does get toe studs and minimalist tread for short-run sections during winter races or CX sessions.

 The sole is backed up with a really rigid heel cup and a side-mounted dial-adjusted lacing system so you can really tighten them without pressure hot spots.
 The dial also gets a side-latch release for easy escape with fat winter gloves.

 While it doesn't look bulky, there is extra insulation and thermal protection over the toe box.
 The X-Frame upper uses Gore-Tex’s waterproof and windproof Duratherm membrane for efficient climate defiance, and rather than a wraparound design that can leak, the tall Clima Flex collar uses a neoprene sock with a Gore-Tex ‘Rattler’ membrane for a snug but mobile fit.

-A four-layer, aluminum-backed, insulated and fleece-faced insole adds extra warmth, and considering their sleek looks and low weight, these are surprisingly warm boots.
+A four-layer, aluminum-backed and fleece-faced insole adds extra insulation, and considering the sleekness of their looks and the low weight, these are surprisingly warm boots.
 The rubberizing does reduce their breathability though, so they can get damp inside if you’re a heavy sweater, and the rigid sole also makes them more suitable for racers.
 If you don’t need extra insulation, the standard Raptor GTX has similar uppers but without extra insulation and a softer (stiffness 8) carbon-reinforced sole.